Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/access-dbt-insights.md

 ### Set Jinja environment

-Set the compilation environment for your Jinja to change how table references are rendered.
+Set the compilation environment to control how Jinja functions are rendered.
 This feature:
 - Supports "typed" environments marked as `Production`, `Staging`, and/or `Development`.
-- Enables you to point to staging environments for Semantic Layer queries (development environments not supported).
+- Enables you to run Semantic Layer queries against staging environments (development environments not supported).
 - Still uses the individual user credentials, so users must have appropriate access to query `PROD` and `STG`.

 <Lightbox src="/img/docs/dbt-insights/insights-jinja-environment.png" width="90%" title="Set the environment for your Jinja context" />